How to Turn On or Off Apple TV Closed Captioning, Subtitles

 • Look for Prefer Closed Captions and SDH and turn it On.

-iPhone, iPad & Apple TV Device
+iPhone, iPad or Apple TV Device

 • On your iPhone, iPad, iPod Touch, Apple TV, and other streaming devices, navigate to Settings.